brian2net/brian2net/README.md

 - 👋 Hi, I’m @brian2net
 - 👀 I’m a results-oriented professional developer with 10+ years of software development experience and have a proven knowledge of blockchain development and system configuration.
-- 💞️ I’m aiming to leverage my skills to successfully fill the Innovative Blockchain Solutions.
 -
 - 🌱 Experience
 - Communicate with staff or clients to understand specific system requirements.